-This butterfly technique article explains how to properly execute the arm stroke movements.
-Those movements are somewhat similar to the ones used in freestyle.
-The biggest difference however is that both arms move synchronously.
+This butterfly technique article explains how to execute the arm stroke movements properly.
+Those movements are somewhat similar to the ones used in front crawl.
+The main difference, however, is that both arms move synchronously.

-We can clearly see the butterfly arm stroke movements in the following video, starring Michael Phelps.
+We can see the butterfly arm stroke movements in the following video, starring Michael Phelps.

 Arm Stroke Phases